raspberrypilearning/dress-for-the-weather/worksheet2.md

 		hour = hour - hour % 3
 	```

-1. To finish off, the date and time they are arriving can be converted to the same format that's used in the JSON file:
+6. To finish off, the date and time the user is arriving can be converted to the same format that's used in the JSON file:

 	```python
 		arrival = today.strftime('%Y') + '-' + today.strftime('%m') + '-' + day + ' ' + str(hour) + ':00:00'
 	```

-1. With the arrival date and time returned, the complete function should look like this:
+7. With the arrival date and time returned, the complete function should look like this:

 	```python
 	def get_arrival():